robertwaredev/scripts/docs/The Most Important Tool for Creative People.md

 > 🅰️ `"The state of something with regard to its appearance, quality, or working order."`

 In other words, an aspect of *how* something is, and for our purposes, *how we want it to be*.
-Assuming we want to change *how something is*, we can *modify* its existing attributes to suit our needs.
+Assuming we want to change how something is, we can *modify* its existing attributes to suit our needs.

 For example, changing the colors in your digital painting could change *how* the overall mood is perceived, or turning up the distortion on your song's lead vocal could change *how sharply* it cuts through the other sounds in the mix, which people tend to like.